Hasuzawa/aws-projects/aws/18-efs/README.md

 ## Replication

-sync an EFS with content of another EFS, the destination must have replication protected turned off.
+sync an EFS with content of another EFS, the destination must have replication protection turned off.
+Replicated filesystem becomes read-only and get files from source.

+## Access Point

+access point can be used to restrict or move access of an EFS to a subdirectory.